Pace Engineering ISO 9001 Case Study Do-It-Yourself Certification Streamlines Heavy Engineering Operations

-Established in 1992 beneath New Zealand's Mount Taranaki, Pace Engineering brings over 150 years of collective expertise in heavy machining, transport engineering, and critical infrastructure projects.
-As a licensed distributor for Kaeser Compressors and JCB Power Products, their team has delivered high-stakes projects like installing 16km of Whirokino Bridge safety barriers and executing one of Christchurch's largest seismic upgrades at the former All Seasons Hotel.
+Established in 1992 in New Plymouth, New Zealand, Pace Engineering brings over 150 years of collective expertise in heavy machining, transport engineering, and critical infrastructure.
+Their work on high-stakes projects – like installing 16km of Whirokino Bridge safety barriers and executing major seismic upgrades – demands an unwavering commitment to precision and quality, making a robust QMS essential.

 9